lmfit/uncertainties/doc/user_guide.rst

 Access to the individual sources of uncertainty
 ===============================================

+The various contributions to an uncertainty can be obtained through the :func:`error_components` method, which maps the **independent variables a quantity depends on** to their **contribution to the total uncertainty**.
+According to the :ref:`linear error propagation theory
+<linear_method>` implemented in :mod:`uncertainties`, the sum of the
+squares of these contributions is the squared uncertainty.

-The various independent contributions to an uncertainty can be directly obtained.
-This information is more easily usable when the variables are **tagged**:
+The individual contributions to the uncertainty are more easily usable when the variables are **tagged**:

   >>> u = ufloat((1, 0.1), "u variable")  # Tag
   >>> v = ufloat((10, 0.1), "v variable")